 In the city, we can be out of touch with this country's Aboriginal heritage and influences.
 This particular walking track draws you in very quickly to the legends and influences of this special place.

 There are lots of signs explaining significant aboriginal landmarks and legends, and all walkers enroute stood to read these and take it in.
 Standing out in the elements, particularly in the wind and the sunshine we were drawn into the stories.
 The children as well as the adults.

-along the route.
+There are several good Kosciuszko lookouts along the route.
 Lake Cootapatamba Lookout is spectacular to just stand and gaze out at the lake.
-If ?climbing?the summit was out of a walker's reach due to time constraints or physical reasons, the lookouts would be great turnaround points.
+If climbing the Mt Kosciuszko summit was out of a walker's reach due to time constraints or physical reasons, the lookouts would be great turnaround points.

 Caveats for hiking Mount Kosciuszko